bassmentrr/August-Server/README.md

 From what I investigated, this server should work from the first ever version of Rec Room (June 28th, 2016) to August 30th, 2016, as they added levels in that version!

+Make sure in the server folder you have a /content folder, and inside the /content folder there should be a motd.txt with what you want the MOTD to be!

 ## Building

 Make sure you have **.NET 9.0** installed.